canonical/lxd/doc/networks.md

 Additionally, LXD can utilize a pre-existing Linux bridge.
-In this case, the bridge does not need to be created via `lxd network` and can simply be referenced in a container or profile device configuration as follows:
+In this case, the bridge does not need to be created via `lxd network` and can simply be referenced in an instance or profile device configuration as follows:

 ```